Skip to main content

 Park History

 The Campos Gerais region has been inhabited by indigenous groups for millennia, utilizing Araucaria seeds and other forest resources.
 European colonization brought logging that devastated Araucaria forests, which once covered vast areas but were reduced to small fragments due to valuable timber.
-Recognition of the remaining forests' conservation importance and the area's geological values led to national park establishment in 2006.
-The park protects one of the last significant Araucaria forest remnants and associated ecosystems.
+Recognition of the remaining forests' conservation importance and the area's geological values led to national park establishment on 23 March 2006 by federal decree.
+[1] The park protects one of the last significant Araucaria forest remnants and associated ecosystems.
 Management addresses ongoing threats including invasive species, fire management, and surrounding land use pressures.
 The park contributes to conserving Brazil's critically endangered Araucaria forest ecosystem while protecting geological heritage and providing recreation opportunities for regional populations.

 Major Trails And Attractions